-If you want to speak French with actual people—which I’m guessing is the goal—then learning the basic hellos and goodbyes are pretty essential.
+If you want to speak French with actual people, then learning the basic hellos and goodbyes are pretty essential.

 It’s best to practice these now before you add more vocabulary to your repertoire, as you’ll need them to start any conversation.
 It’s also smart to get in the habit of speaking conversational French early on, so real conversations aren’t as intimidating later.